North Circular Road, Dublin: Location

 between its junction with R135 at Berkeley Road and its junction with R131 at East Wall Road via North Circular Road, Portland Row, Seville Place, Sheriff Street Lower and Sheriff Street Upper all in the city of Dublin.

 Buildings

 At Hanlon's Corner, there is one of the largest office blocks built in Dublin in the 20th century, Park House.
-Built in the site of the Kirwan House orphanage, the block is 7-stories over a raised basement car park.
+Built on the site of the Kirwan House orphanage, the block is 7 storeys over a raised basement car park.
 It was originally planned to be a hotel but was abandoned in 1969, with the almost completed reinforced concrete structure converted to office use.
 This was completed in 1973.
 It was leased to a number of tenants, including the Department of Justice, Special Olympics Ireland, the Northern Area Health Board and the Mirror Group.
 In 2017, the buildings was purchased by the Technological University Dublin to incorporate into the Grangegorman campus.